Who can I get a 209A restraining order against?

 But a 209A restraining order is not a bulletproof vest.
 It is a piece of paper.
 It might scare the other person into staying away from you.
 If you have a 209A order the police can do more to help you.
 But the order might not be enough to stop the other person from hurting you.
 Sometimes a court order makes an abusive person angrier and more likely to hurt you.

 You know the person who is abusing you.
 You know if they are someone who will respect an order from a court.
 You know if they are someone who won't care if there is a court order and will do whatever they want anyway.
 You also know if getting an order from a court is likely to make that person mad enough to want to hurt you more.

 If you do get a 209A restraining order, it should only be one part of your personal safety plan.
-You should make a full safety plan that says what you will do to escape or to protect yourself if the other person abuses you even though you have an order.
-You can get help with making a safety plan.
-Most domestis violence advocacy programs have counselors who can talk to you and help you make a plan.
-Call Safelink to find a program near you.
+You should make a full safety plan that says what you will do to escape or to protect yourself.
+The other person might abuse you even though you have a restraining order.
+You can get help with making a safety plan — most domestic violence advocacy programs have counselors who can talk to you and help you make a plan.
+Find a program near you.